tapyu/cpp-lessons/README.md

 ### `typedef` (`C` and `C++`)

-In C/C++, `typedef` is a keyword used to create new type names (aliases) for existing types. **It uses the declabed variable name as the type name**.
+In C/C++, `typedef` is a keyword used to create new type names (aliases) for existing types. **It uses the declared variable name as the type name**.
 A dumb example would be
 ```c
 #include <stdio.h>
 typedef int x; // `x` is the variable name, which is used as type name to declare other variable from this type